Alice River

 Alice River is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Alice River's dwelling structures, as per the latest Census, were 100.0% houses with 0.0% other dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Alice River was 27.3%, with mortgaged dwellings at 65.3% and rented ones at 7.4%.
-The median monthly mortgage repayment was $2,000, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Alice River was $415, compared to Non-Metro Qld's $345.
-Nationally, Alice River's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Alice River, as per the latest Census, consisted entirely of houses (100.0%) with no other dwellings recorded (0.0%).
+This contrasted with Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Alice River stood at 27.3%, lower than Regional Qld, with mortgaged dwellings at 65.3% and rented ones at 7.4%.
+The median monthly mortgage repayment was $2,000, higher than Regional Qld's average of $1,655.
+The median weekly rent in Alice River was $415, compared to Regional Qld's $345.
+Nationally, Alice River's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing